ilidemi/hutel/notes/000-initial-commit.md

 The one where the initial commit preparations are described
 ===

-So, here's the start of the project.
-It's always good to get something working first and build on top of that, so the work starts from the backend.
-And the backend starts with choosing appropriate tech and tooling:
-* Version control system - [Git](https://git-scm.com) looks like an obvious choice for a layman, because it's so widespread and there are well-known platforms for code hosting, like GitHub.
-* Backend tech - [ASP.NET Core](https://www.microsoft.com/net/core) is a solid candidate. .NET ecosystem is very mature, so the lack of documentation or features won't be a probem, and it's cross-platform and familiar for me as well.
-* Code editor - [Visual Studio Code](https://code.visualstudio.com) sounds promising, as it has enough features and is easier to work with than the canonical editors, and at the same time it's less bloated than IDEs.
-As a bonus, it's cross-platform, despite being a Microsoft product.

 Creating a simple .NET Core app is very easy:
 ```
 $ dotnet new